Hiring a New York Sex Abuse Lawyer

 Who are the perpetrators of sex abuse?

-Rudy Tremaroli, a coach and janitor at Lady of Mount Carmel Church and School in the Bronx, and Dr. Reginald Archibald a doctor at New York’s Rockefeller University Hospital abused hundreds of children throughout their careers.
+Rudy Tremaroli, a coach and janitor at Lady of Mount Carmel Church and School in the Bronx, and Dr. Reginald Archibald, a doctor at New York’s Rockefeller University Hospital, abused hundreds of children throughout their careers.
+Dr. Robert Hadden, a former gynecologist at New York-Presbyterian Hospital, has been accused of sexually assaulting multiple adult patients during their examinations.

 Signs of Child Sex Abuse